-Records of Code42 API requests and web requests to the administration console
+Records of Code42 API requests and web requests to the Code42 console

 Before you begin

 These steps assume that you already have an operating syslog server.
 For assistance with setting up a syslog server, contact your Customer Success Manager (CSM) to engage the Code42 Professional Services team

 The example commands shown here apply to all your Code42 servers.
-For more information on configuring system properties, including alternative parameters that target individual Code42 servers, refer to Administration console command-line interface.
+For more information on configuring system properties, including alternative parameters that target individual Code42 servers, refer to Code42 console command-line interface.

 - Sign in to your Code42 console.

-- Double-click the Code42 logo to open the administration console command-line interface.
+- Double-click the Code42 logo to open the Code42 console command-line interface.